 Various Percussion – Shaker / Tambourines / Triangle

-Studio 1, the bigger studio, offers a large and flexible live room, with added large vocal booth and amp booths, making separated live recording possible.
-It is also fantastic for mixing as it has such a good amount of outboard gear in the control room.
-The live room is a popular space to record drums in, as well as strings, as a bigger area is preferable to allow strings to be recorded at their best.
+Studio 1 offers a large and flexible live room (7 x 6 x 3.3m), with additional large vocal booth and amp booths, making separated live recording possible.
+It is also fantastic for mixing with its SSL AWS 948 desk as it has such a good amount of outboard gear in the control room.
+The live room is a popular space to record drums in, as well as strings, as a bigger area is usually preferable to allow strings to be recorded at their best.
+See more on the Studio 1 page.

 Typically, a full band recording an album will, if budget allows, record and mix in the bigger Studio 1.
 This is because that studio allows the band the flexibility of recording completely live if they want to, with for example, the drums set up in the main room, the bass cabinet in the vocal booth and the guitar amps in the amp booths located at the end of the building.
 This way the band can all play, and record together whilst hearing what each other is doing.
 The recorded tracks don’t interfere with each other in this case, as all the different instruments are in different, soundproofed spaces.